cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 C6 AA A3 52 84 E5 ED 18 BD B9 12 47 E9 F2 C4 33 13 64 80 B9
 ~~~~~~~~~~~

-All of the the above example certificate signatures can be created or verified with the following key pair where the private key is encoded as in COSE {{RFC8152}}.
+All of the the above example certificate were signed and can be verified with the following key pair where the private key is encoded as in COSE {{RFC8152}}.
 ~~~~~~~~~~~
 issuerPublicKeyAlgorithm : 1 (id-ecPublicKey + secp256r1)
 issuerPublicKey  :         h'02AE4CDB01F614DEFC7121285FDC7F5C6D1D42C95647F061BA0080DF678867845E'